-My mission is to empower others in the transformation of their careers so they can ARISE to their full potential.
+My mission is to elevate others in the transformation of their careers so they can RISE to their full potential.

 — Sam Dias